7144samuelG/icp-ai/README.md

-to get your gemini api key
+All you need is a gemini api key and paste it in env.local